elastest/elastest.io-docs/docs/web-browsers/e2e-browser.md

 One of the main features provided by ElasTest is allowing tests to use web browsers.
 That browsers will be fully monitored, showing its windows in real time in ElasTest web interface and also recording it to later inspection.
 Also, the browser console will be shown alongside test and SuT logs.

 Let's see how to launch a TJob that makes use of a web browser inside Elastest.
-Here we will run our [JUnit5 Multi Browser Test](https://github.com/elastest/demo-projects/tree/master/webapp/junit5-web-multiple-browsers-test) provided by default in ElasTest, which makes use of a Spring Boot Application as a SuT hat has two input fields (title and body) and a button to add them as a table row.
+Here we will run our [JUnit5 Multi Browser Test](https://github.com/elastest/demo-projects/tree/master/webapp/junit5-web-multiple-browsers-test) provided by default in ElasTest, which makes use of a Spring Boot Application as a SuT that has two input fields (title and body) and a button to add them as a table row.
 Also has three test that are responsible for add rows to that Sut and verify that the added row has the expected content.
 This test has been developed in Java using [JUnit5](https://junit.org/junit5/):

 <div class="row">
 <h5 class="small-subtitle">WebAppTest class</h5>
 <pre>
 <code class="java">
-// Uses a browser for each test public class WebAppTest extends ElastestBaseTest {
+public class WebAppTest extends ElastestBaseTest {

-    public void addRow(String testName, String newTitle, String newBody) throws InterruptedException {
-        driver.findElement(By.id("title-input")).sendKeys(newTitle);
-        driver.findElement(By.id("body-input")).sendKeys(newBody);

-        Thread.sleep(2000);

-        logger.info("Adding Message...");
-        logger.info(etMonitorMarkPrefix + " id=action, value=Submit ("
-                + testName + ")");
-        driver.findElement(By.id("submit")).click();
-    }

     @Test
     public void addMsgAndClear(TestInfo info)
             throws InterruptedException, MalformedURLException {
-        String testName = info.getTestMethod().get().getName();

         Thread.sleep(2000);

         String newTitle = "MessageTitle";
         String newBody = "MessageBody";

-        this.addRow(testName, newTitle, newBody);
+        this.addRow(newTitle, newBody);

         Thread.sleep(2000);